climatescope/climatescope.org/app/_en_country/jordan.md

 ###Score summary

-Jordan scored 1.87 in Climatescope 2016.
-It took 11<sup>th</sup> place on the list of countries overall, and its highest position was on Enabling Framework Parameter I.
+Jordan’s score of 2.17 was one of the stand-out performances of Climatescope 2017.
+It climbed eight places to rank third globally, behind only Brazil and China.
+It overtook Chile, Uruguay and South Africa, all of which were in placed in the top five in 2016.
+Its biggest improvement was on Greenhouse Gas Management Activities Parameter IV.

-On Parameter I, the country took 4<sup>th</sup> place globally, with a score of 2.32.
-It has a wide-ranging set of policies that include utility regulation, clean energy targets, tax incentives, capacity auctions and net metering.
+On Enabling Framework Parameter I, Jordan maintained its top five ranking.
+It climbed from fourth place to second with a score of 2.28, being narrowly beaten to the top spot by Rwanda.
+It performed well thanks to the presence of numerous clean energy policies, such as net metering and tax incentives.
+Its score was also boosted by the addition of almost 200MW of wind and more than 400MW of solar capacity in 2016.

-Jordan ranked 10<sup>th</sup> overall on Clean Energy Investment and Climate Financing Parameter II.
-This reflects substantial recent investment ($409m in 2015), which increased the total invested in the sector since 2011 by 44.5%.
+Jordan was ranked number one globally on Clean Energy Investment and Climate Financing Parameter II, up from 10th last year.
+This reflected the more than $1.1bn invested in new solar, wind and biomass power generating capacity.
+Additional positive factors included the country’s low average cost of debt, the presence of loan and grant programmes and the fact that local investors are putting money into the sector.

-On Low-Carbon Business & Clean Energy Value Chains Parameter III, the country’s relatively high score reflected the presence of a number of clean energy value chains and service companies.
-It took 27<sup>th</sup> place globally.
+The country’s worst performance was on Low-Carbon Business & Clean Energy Value Chains Parameter III.
+It took 38th place, a decline of 11 places from 2016, reflecting the low number of renewable energy equipment manufacturing businesses and dearth of companies offering services such as testing and certification.

-On Greenhouse Gas Management Activities Parameter IV, Jordan was placed 45<sup>th</sup> overall.
-It has set a GHG emissions reduction target and is engaged in carbon-offsetting activity.
+Jordan jumped 25 places on Parameter IV to rank 20th.
+Its Nationally Determined Contribution sets a goal to reduce its emissions by 14% below ‘business as usual’ by 2030 (conditional on international financial aid), or by 1.5% unconditionally.
+This goal is not backed up by a long-term strategy or a domestic climate change policy.